HenryDashwood/website/README.md

 ## TODO

-- delete thing type from cms
 - Add a HomePage Single Type and add content to there
+- improve post css, typora theme insporation